Mariano Rajoy: 2011 election

 The 2011 general election campaign was dominated by economic issues.
-"Election campaign begins, crushed by the economic situation", was the headline in El Pais on 2 September 2011; the same day, El Mundo claimed that "the unemployment election campaign [had begun]".
+"Election campaign begins, crushed by the economic situation", was the headline in El País on 2 September 2011; the same day, El Mundo claimed that "the unemployment election campaign [had begun]".
 The high rate of unemployment was a major issue in the campaign.
 Close to 5 million people were out of work at the time of the election, and 1.5 million households had no wage earners.

 Rajoy slammed Spain's unemployment rate as "unbearable and unacceptable" as data showed 4,350 people per day losing their jobs in October 2011.
 The Socialists, he said, "did not know how to manage Spain's economy, and now the Spanish people are paying the price for that".
 He promised he would shepherd Spain out of its crisis and recover the shaky confidence of international investors and reduce the government's ominously high borrowing costs.
 The debt crisis in Greece had raised concerns over the solvency of other weak economies like Spain.
 The PP campaign slogan called on voters to "Join the change!" and the party manifesto stressed its commitment to cutting the country's budget deficit in line with EU requirements.
 It proposed tax breaks for savers and small firms who hired staff; benefits for those who took on young employees; more flexible labour contracts and wage negotiations and major cuts in red tape, to encourage entrepreneurs to set up businesses.
 At the same time, it pledged to protect public healthcare and education, saving money through efficiency and better management.

 Premiership (2011–2018)

 First term (2011–2015)

 In November 2011, Rajoy's right-wing People's Party won its biggest majority since the country's return to representative democracy in the 1970s, securing 186 out of the 350 seats in the lower house of Parliament.
 Voters turned to him in hopes of alleviating the pain of Europe's debt crisis.
-Following the general election held in 2011, Rajoy was elected Prime Minister by the Congress of Deputies on 20 December 2011.
+Following the general election held in 2011, Rajoy was elected prime minister by the Congress of Deputies on 20 December 2011.